Cart 0

 Exports were handled by many different companies so there was little quality control for any of the work except perhaps for the pieces that were destined to end up in expensive designer jewellery in countries like the United States, France and the United Kingdom.
 Many pieces were shipped out in their bare state with no mounts or suspension bales having been added while others would have very inexpensive brass mounts or rings added before exporting.

 When people think of Czech glass charms they normally think of the black cat cracker charm.
 It is the most common of the charms.
 They were produced from the 1890s up to the 1930s in various forms; frosted, gloss, some were marked ‘Czechoslov‘ some face forwards and some are flatter than others.
 A small selection are pictured below to show the difference between them.
-The first picture shows a 1920's one whilst picture four shows a late Victorian one.

 From the Edwardian period these cracker charms also came in a smaller size and were very popular during the 1920's and 30's.
 Sometimes they were attached to necklaces and bracelets which were marked ‘Made in Czechoslov’.
 There is a huge range of these available though the finish on them is quite often poor.

-Another charm the Czechs did well was the reverse painted intaglio.
+Another charm the Czechs excelled at was the reverse painted intaglio.
 It had a brass mount and the picture was moulded in reverse on the back.
 This was then highlighted with paint.
 The designs were simple but quite effective.
 These were made from early Edwardian times as some were made for King Edward’s Coronation in 1902.
 Lucky symbols were most popular with four leaf clovers, horseshoes, No.13, pigs and cats featuring strongly.
 Most were round but heart shapes were also made.
 A good selection are pictured below.

 Just like the figural charms, these also came in a smaller size.